fflorey/advent_of_code_2024/README.md

 a) Not much to say, nothing special, calculating a little bit and checking allready taken positions in the representation of a map

 b) Some more calculations, nothing special here either.
-The only thing which took me some time: Read the exercise carefully!
-In contrast to exercise 8a, in 8b the "antennas" needs to be taken into account, but not all of them ;-).
+The only thing which took me some time: to read and understand the exercise ;-)!
+In contrast to exercise 8a, in 8b the "antennas" needs to be taken into account, but not all of them...